-In BUSI 690 and BUSI 695 students prepare - and in some cases execute a substantive project demonstrating in a real-world context the transformation techniques learned in the M.B.A. program: (1) Students desiring to pursue the Lean Six -Sigma Black Belt (LSSBB) certification identify, engage in, and complete a Lean Six Sigma DMAIC [Define-Measure -Analyze -Improve -Control] or DFSS [Design for Six Sigma] project.
+In BUSI 690 and BUSI 695 students prepare -and in some cases execute -a substantive project demonstrating in a real-world context the transformation techniques learned in the M.B.A. program: (1) Students desiring to pursue the Lean Six -Sigma Black Belt (LSSBB) certification identify, engage in, and complete a Lean Six Sigma DMAIC [Define- Measure -Analyze -Improve -Control] or DFSS [Design for Six Sigma] project.
 Projects vary from student to student, but must demonstrate mastery of Lean Six Sigma methodologies and tools.
 Students are encouraged to conduct a project within their home organization, but are not limited to projects within a professional business environment.
 Students complete the project and submit a presentation in the form of a PowerPoint deck for final approval by the Point University Six Sigma Certification Board.
 If the project cannot be completed within one session, the Board evaluates student progress at the end of the session for purposes of assigning a course grade.
 However, the Lean Six Sigma Black Belt (LSSBB) will not be conferred until the project is completed to the satisfaction of the Board.
-(2) Students who do not desire to pursue the Lean Six Sigma Black Belt, and/or desire to work on a transformation project tailored to their specific interests or job demands, will identify, engage in, and complete a project approved by their faculty advisor.
+(2) Students who do not desire to pursue the Lean Six Sigma Black Belt, and/or desire to work on a transformation project tailored to their specific interests or job demands, will identify, engage in, and complete a pr oject approved by their faculty advisor.
 Projects will vary from student to student, but must demonstrate mastery of transformation techniques learned in the M.B.A. program.
-The project may be focused on functions such as marketing. financial decision -making, change management, or leadership/human capital.
+The project may be focused on functions such as marketing, financial decision -making, change management, or leadership/human capital.
 The project must be completed by the end of the second session and will be evaluated by the faculty advisor.
-Prerequisites: All other courses in the M.B.A. in Business Transformation program are prerequisites for BUSI 690 Capstone Transformation Project I. Special Consideration: Students who do not finish their capstone projects by the end of the second 8-week session must enroll in BUSI 699 Capstone Transformation Project Continuation (O credits) and pay a \$100 continuation fee each session until the project is complete.
+Prerequisite: BUSI 690 Capstone Transformation Project I. Special Consideration: Students who do not finish their capstone projects by the end of the second 8 -week sessions must enroll in BUSI 699 Capstone Transformation Project Continuation (0 credits) and pay a \$100 continuation fee each session until the project is complete.